 PERA is a complex scheme with complicated eligibility requirements.
 The process for obtaining benefits and coordinating those benefits with workers’ compensation is difficult and the financial reward is substantial.
 With a PERA application, all your disability benefits are on the line.
 Even if a benefit is granted, receiving regular disability instead of Duty Disability could result in the loss of 15% of your monthly salary.

-If you believe you are entitled to disability benefits through PERA, we strongly recommend you contact Meuser Law Office, P.A. for a free, no-obligation consultation.
+If you believe you are entitled to disability benefits through PERA, we strongly recommend you contact Meuser Law Office, P.A.
 The most important aspect of your claim is the initial application to PERA.
-Ensuring that your application is timely and accurate is the best way to receive your benefits quickly https://impotenzastop.it/.
-If, however, you have already applied and your application has been denied or you believe you are receiving less than you are entitled to, Meuser Law can still help.
+Ensuring that your application is timely and accurate is the best way to receive your benefits quickly.
+If, however, you have already applied and your application has been denied or you believe you are receiving less than you are entitled, Meuser Law Office, P.A. can still help.
 Meuser Law’s team of experienced Minnesota PERA and workers’ compensation attorneys provide assistance through every stage of disability employment applications – from the original application to the Minnesota Court of Appeals.
-We can help you receive the benefits you deserve.
+The knowledgeable attorneys at Meuser Law Office, P.A. can help make the often complex process easier to navigate and help you receive the benefits you deserve.
+Contact us today for a free no-obligation consultation by calling 1-877-746-5680.